Last updated on May 8th, 2023

 Some negative effects that pet owners might anticipate from the use of CBD on pets include:

 - Dry Mouth – CBD can potentially decrease saliva production in the mouth.
 That means your pet might drink more water than usual to counter the feeling.
 This effect is more pronounced in dogs

 - Low blood pressure – high doses of CBD can cause a temporary drop in blood pressure.
-The drop in blood pressure is small but likely to cause light-headedness in the pet.
-If you're starting, it's best to carefully monitor the pet for staggered walking and adjust the dose downwards.
+The drop in blood pressure is small, but may cause light-headedness.
+At the beginning, it's best to carefully monitor the pet for staggered walking, and adjust the dose to a lesser amount.

-- Drowsiness – because of its calming effect, CBD is thought to cause slight drowsiness in pets as well, especially when administered in high doses.
+- Drowsiness – because of its calming effect, CBD may cause slight drowsiness in pets, (as it sometimes does in humans, especially when administered in high doses.

-Here Are Some Recommended Sellers of High Quality CBD oils and Treats for Pets
+Our Top Recommended Seller of High Quality CBD for Pets is CBDfx

 As a pet owner, you definitely want the best for your dog or cat, and many have found CBD pet products to be life-changing.
 However, it’s important to use CBD safely for your pet.
 Make sure that you follow the right measures as you resort to using CBD, so your pet can enjoy all the benefits.